mbhall88/TAC3_Report/manuscript.md

 As transmission clusters are ultimately defined based on a SNP distance matrix, it is important to understand how such matrices differ between Illumina and Nanopore variant calls.
-As we saw in Figure {@fig:alt_concordance} that the Nanopore SNPs are reasonably concordant with Illumina, but how does this relate to distances between samples?
-To investigate this a consensus sequence was generated from the filtered VCFs by replacing reference positions with called alternate bases.
-Any positions with a null genotype or that failed the filtering we masked by replacing the reference positions with an N.
-Positions which do not appear in the VCF (i.e. no reads mapped to this region) were also masked, as were positions in a previously-defined genome mask of repetitve regions [@doi:10/f3hxn7].
+To investigate this, a consensus sequence was generated from the filtered VCFs by replacing reference positions with passing SNP calls.
+Any positions with a null genotype or that failed the filtering were masked.
+Positions which do not appear in the VCF (i.e. no reads mapped to this region) were also masked, as were positions in repetitive regions [@doi:10/f3hxn7].
 We then generate a pairwise SNP distance matrix for each sequencing technology from their respective consensus genomes using `snp-dists` [@doi:10/d9zj].
 Figure {@fig:dotplot} shows the relationship of these distances between pairs of samples based on the sequencing technology used.
 While the relationship across all samples of all distances is interesting, in the context of defining transmission clusters, it is